CellProfiling/cam_acq/README.md

     """Set up the plugin package."""
 ```

-Each plugins must have its own configuration section at the root of the config.
+Each plugin must have its own configuration section at the root of the config.
 This is an example of the gain plugin section in the configuration.

 ```yaml